Changes to legislation

 Another change is that the injured worker’s employer and ReturnToWorkSA (including its claims agents, Employers Mutual and Gallagher Bassett) are not allowed to be present while an injured worker is examined, treated or tested by their health practitioner or where they are undergoing diagnostic examinations or tests required for treatment purposes.

-If the injured worker wants their employer or claims agent to be present during such appointments, they will be able to provide written consent using a ReturnToWorkSA form.
+If the injured worker wants their employer or claims agent to be present during such appointments, they will be able to provide written consent using the ReturnToWorkSA form.

 The worker’s employer, ReturnToWorkSA (including its agents) can still be present during a consultation involving the worker and a health practitioner to discuss their recovery and return to work.
 This safeguard ensures that services aimed at facilitating a worker’s reintegration into the workplace can continue uninterrupted.